-As you can easily see, it’s difficult to understand how any sane person could describe the federal government’s public lands grazing program as being unfair towards ranchers.
-Unless, of course, you believe that public land ranchers should be exempt from environmental laws and are entitled to generous subsidies.
-The sweetheart deal these ranchers are getting from the taxpayers is even more inexplicable if you consider the relative insignificance of the economic impact of public lands grazing.
+As you can easily see, it’s difficult to understand how any sane person could describe the administration of public land grazing as being unfair towards ranchers.
+Unless, of course, you believe that public land ranchers should be exempt from environmental laws and are entitled to generous government subsidies.
+The money these ranchers are getting from the taxpayers is even more inexplicable if you consider the relative insignificance of the economic impact of public lands grazing.
 The Department of the Interior’s FY2012 Economic Report, for example, showed that grazing on all Western public lands accounted for only about 1.6% of livestock receipts in the 17 Western states.
-It would make a lot more sense for Congress to create a fund to compensate public land ranchers to voluntarily relinquish their grazing permits if they don’t want to pay to implement better livestock management.
-These grazing allotments could then be permanently retired and the taxpayers wouldn’t have to keep throwing good money after bad.
+It would make a lot more sense for Congress to create a fund to compensate public land ranchers who are willing to voluntarily relinquish their grazing permits.
+Then the associated grazing allotments could be permanently retired and taxpayers wouldn’t have to keep throwing good money after bad.

 Liked this post?
 Follow this blog to get more.